 NOW, THEREFORE, in consideration of the premises and the mutual covenants and agreements herein contained, the parties agree as follows:

 1. Interconnect.
-The interconnect shall consist of a 12-inch ultrasonic bi-directional meter, flow control valve and associated equipment, EFM/SCADA and RTU equipment, communication equipment, chromatograph over-pressure protection ("OPP"), instrumentation, and tee and side valve and approximately 1600-feet of 16-inch crossover pipelines required for the physical delivery of natural gas between HPL Pipeline and the TEJAS Pipeline (the "Interconnect").
+The interconnect shall consist of a 12-inch ultrasonic bi-directional meter, flow control valve and associated equipment, EFM/SCADA and RTU equipment, communication equipment, chromatograph over-pressure protection ("OPP"), instrumentation, and tee and side valve and approximately 1600-feet of 16-inch crossover pipeline required for the physical delivery of natural gas between the HPL Pipeline and the TEJAS Pipeline (the "Interconnect").
 The Interconnect shall consist of the TEJAS Facilities and the HPL Facilities, as defined below.
-The layout of the Interconnect between the TEJAS Pipeline and the HPL Pipeline shall be as set forth on Exhibit "A".
+The Interconnect between the TEJAS Pipeline and the HPL Pipeline is further described on Exhibit "A", attached hereto and made a part hereof.

 (i) HPL Ownership.
-HPL shall own that portion of the Interconnect located on HPL’s side of the insulating flange designated as the point of custody transfer as defined in Section 5(i) below which shall include a hot tap and valve on the 30-inch HPL Pipeline, approximately 1600-feet of 16-inch crossover piping up to the insulating flange designated as the point of custody transfer as defined in Section 5(i) below as shown on Exhibit “A” attached, and HPL’s EFM/SCADA, chromatograph, RTU and HPL’s communication equipment and instrumentation located on the HPL Operated Facilities (hereafter defined) (the "HPL Facilities").
+HPL or its designee shall own that portion of the Interconnect located on HPL’s side of the insulating flange designated as the point of custody transfer as defined in Section 5(i) below which shall include a hot tap and valve on the 30-inch HPL Pipeline, up to the insulating flange designated as the point of custody transfer as defined in Section 5(i) below as shown on Exhibit “A” attached, and HPL’s EFM/SCADA, chromatograph, RTU and HPL’s communication equipment and instrumentation located on the HPL Operated Facilities (hereafter defined) (the "HPL Facilities").

 (ii) TEJAS Ownership.
-TEJAS or its designee portion of the Interconnect located on TEJAS’ side of the insulating flange designated as the point of custody transfer in 5(i) below which shall include the portion (i) 12-inch ultrasonic bi-directional meter, flow control valve and associated equipment, OPP, and instrumentation (the "HPL Operated Facilities") and (ii) the tee, side valve, TEJAS’ EFM/SCADA, piping and pipe related facilities located on TEJAS’ side of the insulating flange designated as the point of custody transfer as defined in Section 5(i) below ((i) and (ii) collectively the "TEJAS Facilities").
+TEJAS shall own that portion of the Interconnect located on TEJAS’ side of the insulating flange designated as the point of custody transfer in 5(i) below which shall include the (i) 12-inch ultrasonic bi-directional meter, flow control valve and associated equipment, OPP, instrumentation, and approximately 1600-feet of 16-inch crossover piping (the "HPL Operated Facilities") and (ii) the tee, side valve, TEJAS’ EFM/SCADA, piping and pipe related facilities located on TEJAS’ side of the insulating flange designated as the point of custody transfer as defined in Section 5(i) below ((i) and (ii) being collectively the "TEJAS Facilities").

 2. Engineering, Design and Construction.
-The HPL Facilities, except for HPL’s hot tap and valve on HPL’s Pipeline, and HPL’s EFM/SCADA, RTU, chromatograph and communication equipment, shall be designed, installed, and constructed by TEJAS or its designee in accordance with Engineering Standards as adopted by Enron Operations Corp., as the same may be amended or supplemented from time to time (the “Standards”).
-HPL shall install HPL’s hot tap, valve, chromatograph, EFM/SCADA, RTU and communication equipment.
-Prior to the commencement of construction, TEJAS shall submit all construction, material and equipment drawings and specifications to HPL for HPL’s approval.
+The HPL Facilities shall be designed, installed, and constructed by HPL or its designee in accordance with Engineering Standards as adopted by Enron Operations Corp., as the same may be reasonably amended or supplemented from time to time (the “Standards”).
+The HPL Operated Facilities shall be designed, installed, and constructed by TEJAS or its designee in accordance with Engineering Standards..
+Prior to the commencement of construction, TEJAS shall submit all construction, material and equipment drawings and specifications for the HPL Operated Facilities to HPL for HPL’s approval.
+Such approval shall not be unreasonably withheld.
 HPL shall review such drawings and specifications within ten (10) days of receipt thereof.
-The TEJAS Facilities shall be designed, installed and constructed by TEJAS in accordance with sound and prudent natural gas industry practice.
-HPL may conduct onsite inspections of the TEJAS Facilities and HPL Facilities of the Interconnect during and after construction.
-Upon request by HPL, TEJAS shall provide the following: (i) the welder’s test for buttwelds and branch welds; (ii) the fabrication and radiographic inspection; (iii) hydrostatic testing documentation; (iv) OPP documentation, as applicable; and (v) as-built drawings, purchase orders, mill reports for pipe and any other material information.
+The TEJAS Facilities, except for the HPL Operated Facilities, shall be designed, installed and constructed by TEJAS in accordance with sound and prudent natural gas industry practice.
+HPL may conduct onsite inspections of the TEJAS Facilities and HPL Operated Facilities at the Interconnect during and after construction.
+Upon request by HPL, TEJAS shall provide, as to facilities constructed by TEJAS, the following: (i) the welder’s test for buttwelds and branch welds; (ii) the fabrication and radiographic inspection; (iii) hydrostatic testing documentation; (iv) OPP documentation, as applicable; and (v) as-built drawings, purchase orders, mill reports for pipe and any other material information.
 The Parties shall arrange a mutually agreeable schedule for the tie-in of the Interconnect with the HPL Pipeline and the TEJAS Pipeline.